liningtonlab/madbyte/README.md

 Documentation for usage and installation can be found in `Documentation/MADByTE_User_Guide.pdf`

-Please download the latest release and the instruction in the documentation.
+Please download the latest release and follow the instructions in the documentation for installation.

 ### Basic Usage